NHSDigital/uec-dos-management/docs/user-guides/Git_branching_strategy.md

 ## Branch naming conventions

-- We prefer task over 'feature' as task better encapsulates the short-lived nature of transient branches.
-- It is a task to be delivered (on the way to delivering a full feature) rather than the full feature.
+All development work should relate to a JIRA ticket and that ticket must be referenced in the branch name to help trace work.
+We prefer task over 'feature' as task better encapsulates the short-lived nature of transient branches.
+A task represents part of a feature rather than the full feature.

-- Consequently temporary branches created from main should follow this naming pattern: `task/JIRA_REF_Min_three_word_desc`
-  - Where the minimum three word description starts with an initial capital
+The following branch naming rules apply to temporary development branches created from the develop branch:

-  - And the max length for a branch name is 60 characters.
+- the whole branch name must be 60 characters or less in length
+- it must start with task/ followed by
+  - the JIRA ticket reference - separated by an underscore rather than a hyphen eg DR_99 followed by
+  - a description of minimum three words where
+    - the first letter of the first word is uppercase and
+    - all words are separated by an underscore

 - Valid branch names would be
   - `task/DR_1_Update_s3_terraform`